OxyContin Information

 The Difference Between Oxycodone and OxyContin

-As mentioned before, the active ingredient in OxyContin is oxycodone but it (a brand name derived from “oxycodone continuous”) has a time-release mechanism, which means the drug releases in the body over a period of time and patients have to take the drug less often.
+As mentioned before, the active ingredient in OxyContin is Oxycodone, but it (a brand name derived from “oxycodone continuous”) has a time-release mechanism, which means the drug releases in the body over a period of time, and patients have to take the drug less often.

-Because Oxycodone reacts negatively to so many other drugs, including alcohol, there have been a high number of deaths associated with the drug.
+Because Oxycodone reacts negatively to so many other drugs, including alcohol, many deaths have been associated with the drug.
 An increase in emergency room visits has also been noted.
-Teenagers especially have taken interest in the drug but there are people from all age groups and walks of life finding out about the drug every day.
+Teenagers especially have taken interest in the drug, but there are people from all age groups and walks of life finding out about the drug every day.

 Oxycodone is similar in action to codeine and morphine.
 It is thought to interact with pain receptors in the brain.
 It actually does not get rid of the pain but makes a person more tolerant of it or able to ignore it.
 Oxycodone is also a cough suppressant.
 The only difference between Oxycodone and OxyContin is the time-release layer.